 Putnam Career & Technical Center (PCTC) is pleased to provide nursing education to Putnam and surrounding counties in order to meet the need for the growing number of licensed practical nurses.

-The program consists of classroom and clinical instruction for 12 months.
+The program consists of classroom and clinical instruction.

 - Principles and Fundamentals